An Awakening

 Click Button

 By starting so high in the register with mixed, head, and falsetto, it was a pretty safe bet that she would stretch the upper limits at some point.
 There's no doubt that vocal experts could debate the issue of "mixed voice" vs "head voice" vs falsetto" for hours or days.
 I'm just a listener, but it really comes down to whether you're speaking of anatomy (the vibration of the vocal fold layers) or of perception (the audible sound itself).
-Why the latter is so hard to pin down at times with Loren is because of how well she "blends" those transitional points, while at other times, she makes it obvious with a flip that still feels seamless.
-Here, she dropped down into her upper middle range soon after opening and let us feel the massive resonance carried into the mixed voice.
-I'm sure there was anticipation of an extended belt at some point, after what we had heard in the semi-finals, although I doubt many expected the one that she delivered, and certainly not the climactic burst that followed.
+Why the latter is so hard to pin down at times is that Loren "blends" the transition points so well, while at other times, the flip is obvious yet still smooth.
+Here, she dropped down into upper-middle range early on, bringing impressive resonance into the mixed voice.
+I'm sure there was anticipation of an extended belt at some point, given what we had heard in the semi-finals.
+However, I doubt many expected the one she actually delivered, and certainly not the climactic burst that followed.
 The sustained belt at G#5 sat everyone up a bit straighter, but the explosive G6 note that followed felt as if it lifted them off their seat.
 Note the two young girls in the front-row seats.
 (I'm still wondering if the one on the left was the young girl who auditioned and was later taped covering this song at a shopping mall.)
 It wasn't just the power and fullness that was brought to those notes; it was the explosion of emotion that accompanied it, joined by similar expressiveness elsewhere in the song.
 During a working rehearsal, Loren even voiced a concern about that high note to BGT vocal coach Annabelle Williams, despite acknowledging that it was the version she wanted to try.
 Obviously, she rose to the occasion.
+This version would later be recorded as the "Diva Version".

 Loren didn't win this competition, and more than a few theories emerged as to why.
-I won't bother commenting on the more absurd ones, but I'll share my thoughts on a few.
-First, many were correct in saying that aside from those nervous early moments during her audition, once she unleashed herself, every song felt more like a mini concert than a talent show performance.
+I won't comment on the more absurd ones, but remember ... the show 'asked her', she 'didn't ask them'.
+Many were correct in saying that aside from those nervous early moments during her audition, once she unleashed herself, every song felt more like a mini concert than a talent show performance.
 This, of course, only fueled the acceptance of all the innuendos and misconstrued information that was being spread.
 By the time the finals arrived, the seeds of misinformation pushed by the tabloids and press had taken root in the minds of many, and any chance of winning was doomed at that point.
 Think what you will, but excepting child performers, many talent show contestants have performed previously in a professional or semi-professional context, regardless of how much of a "newbie" they're portrayed as being.
 Maybe it was only at shopping malls or local theater stages, for merchant discounts or free passes, maybe for something more.
 This was just another example of how a bit of knowledge becomes a dangerous thing.
 During her brief time as a signed recording artist, nothing was ever released.
 Even as the voice behind "Never Enough", Loren was unknown to most at this point, so it was simply not credible to say she didn't belong on that stage.
 As for record deal conspiracies, you merely have to listen to her interviews or glance at her history to know that she wasn't competing for a record deal.
 Quite the opposite, in fact, she wanted to produce her own records and videos, and is currently doing just that.
 Lastly, many felt that it was a mistake to sing an original song for the finals.
 Earlier, I mentioned that choosing to do so wasn't such a huge risk in her mind.
 The reason was simply that performing her own song on this stage was a dream come true, a goal that may have been more important to her than winning the competition.
 Regardless, the music world is all the richer by her having made that choice.

 A Touching Tribute